byui-cse/cse212-csharp/docs/lesson11/prove.md

 This week focuses on an **array/list-based playlist implementation** in `Playlist1` and on building the functional unit tests that will support the rest of the project.

 Use this page for the specific Week 11 checkpoint expectations.
 For the full project description and timeline, see the [Final Project Overview](overview).
 Before you begin, read the [Playlist Final Project FAQ](prove-faq).
-It defines the official rules for matching songs, exceptions, playback behavior, duplicates, and starter-template questions.
+It defines the official rules for matching songs, playback behavior, duplicates, edge cases, and starter-template questions.

 ## Week 11 Scope (Array/List)
 For Week 11, implement `IPlaylist` using a built-in array or list internally.